Home

 Frank Wareham - What I have found out about the crew's navigator, Frank Wareham, killed when ME699 was shot down in July 1944 as told by a friend of the Wareham family.

 Thomas Leslie Jackson - Leslie was the crew's Wireless Operator.
-He baled out when ME699 was shot down but didn't survice.
+He baled out when ME699 was shot down but didn't survive.
 His story, flying log book and the various correspondence with his family after the loss are here, as provided by his brother's family.

 Harold Braathen - Harold was "Navigator 2" on the night that ME699 was lost, flying for experience ahead of his own operational career.
 Information from his family in Canada and a local researcher, Dan Cimini.